gypark23/CS152/README.md

-# CS15200: Introduction to Computer Systems
+# CS15200: Introduction to Computer Science II

 CS152 is designed for students intending to major or minor in the subject.